The constraints of post-quantum classical gravity

-Since we wish to study the consistency of classical gravity coupled to quantum fields, we follow the approach of \cite{poulinKITP,oppenheim_post-quantum_2018} which guarantees that the dynamics will remain positive.
 This now leads to a new line of research: whether fundamental or effective, it is now possible to have a theory of gravity, where one treats the gravitational degrees of freedom as classical and matter as quantum.
-In \cite{oppenheim_post-quantum_2018} steps were taken towards constructing such theories.
-It was shown that one can construct CQ dynamics which reproduces Hamiltonian dynamics in the classical limit, and in particular, the dynamics of general relativity.
-Quantum mechanics is modified -- one necessarily has information loss and the classical-quantum interaction causes decoherence of the quantum fields living on space-time.
+In \cite{oppenheim_post-quantum_2018} it was shown that one can construct CQ dynamics which reproduces general Hamiltonian dynamics in the classical limit, and in particular, the dynamics of general relativity.
+Quantum mechanics is modified \cite{diosi1995quantum,tilloy2016sourcing,poulinKITP,oppenheim_post-quantum_2018} -- one necessarily \cite{decodiff2} has information loss and the classical-quantum interaction causes decoherence of the quantum fields living on space-time.
 We thus refer to it as a post-quantum theory.
-With the dynamics of general relativity successfully reproduced, we are now interested in ensuring that that the theory has the appropriate gauge invariance.
+With the dynamics of general relativity successfully reproduced, we are now interested in ensuring that the theory has the appropriate gauge invariance.
 In particular, Einstein's theory of general relativity is diffeomorphism invariant, and in the Hamiltonian formulation, this is imposed by ensuring that the constraint equations are satisfied.
 It is here, that other attempts to reconcile quantum theory with gravity have failed.
-In loop quantum gravity, the constraint algebra doesn't close off-shell\cite{constraintThiemann:2006cf,Nicolai_2005}, although it is hoped that one can find an operator ordering such that it will.
+In loop quantum gravity, the constraint algebra doesn't close off-shell~\cite{constraintThiemann:2006cf,Nicolai_2005}, although it is hoped that one can find an operator ordering such that it will.
 String theory is background dependent, although it is hoped that string field theory will resolve this.